JN1995/Machine-Learning/Language_Model/README.md

 *next to do*:

 * refactor to class structure
-* using bidirectional alter *left and right* training
 * combine 2 level (character and word) to correct mistake (typos and spell check)